How to make kuksi at home. Homemade kuksa. Potato strips fried with vinegar

 Kuksu recipe

-Ingredients for cooking kuksi in Korean
+Ingredients for making kuksi in Korean

 • spaghetti – 1 pack;